-3.2 Network lines charges (unit prices)
+2.2 Network lines charges (unit prices)

-The network lines charges applicable to the WELL network for the pricing year starting 1 April 2021 are included in Appendix 1.
+The network lines charges applicable to the WELL network for the pricing year starting 1 April 2025 are included in Appendix 1.
 Appendix 2 provides further information on the pricing categories including units of measurement, register content codes, hours of availability and the file types that billing information must be submitted in.

-3.3 Pricing framework
+2.3 Pricing Framework

-Under Part 4 of the Commerce Act 1986, the Commerce Commission determines the cost of operating the network for WELL and the quality of services WELL must provide.
+Under Part 4 of the Commerce Act 1986, the Commerce Commission determines the cost of operating the Wellington distribution network and the quality of services WELL must provide.
 WELL recovers the cost of owning and operating the network through its network lines charges.

-The revenue to be collected from WELL's network lines charges are set in accordance with the Default Price-Quality Path Determination 2020 (DPP Determination 2020) for Wellington Electricity, as determined by the Commerce Commission.
-The DPP Determination 2020 regulates two components of WELL's prices: the distribution price component and the pass-through price component.
-The distribution price component recovers WELL's costs of operating the electricity distribution network and associated electricity distribution services.
-The pass-through price component recovers costs that are largely outside WELL's control.
-These include transmission costs, council rates, levies and other recoverable costs.
+The revenue to be collected from WELL's network lines charges are set in accordance with the Electricity Distribution Services Default Price-Quality Path Determination 2025 (DPP Determination 2025), as determined by the Commerce Commission (Commission).
+The DPP Determination 2025 determines three components of WELL's prices:

+Component of the price path What the price component recovers Distribution priceThe cost of operating the electricity distribution network and providing distribution services.
+Pass-through price component The costs for other external services that EDBs then pass through to consumers.
+These costs include council rates, electricity regulation levies and transmission costs.
+These costs are largely outside of the control of EDBs.
+Recoverable price component Recoverable costs are in-period adjustments to distribution service costs.
+Recoverable costs include incentive payments and penalties, wash-ups for differences between forecasts and actual pricing inputs, delayed recovery of revenue from price smoothing and approved innovation allowance cost recovery.